 CONSOLIDATED FINANCIAL STATEMENTS:

-The Consolidated Financial Statements for the year ended 31st March, 2017 have been prepared by your Company in accordance with the provisions of the Companies Act, 2013, read with the Companies (Accounts) Rules, 2014, applicable Accounting Standards and the provisions of Listing Regulations and forms part of the full Annual Report.
+The Consolidated Financial Statements for the year ended 31st March, 2018 have been prepared by your Company in accordance with the provisions of the Companies Act, 2013, read with the Companies (Accounts) Rules, 2014, applicable Accounting Standards and the provisions of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 "Listing Regulations" and forms part of the Full Annual Report.

 EMPLOYEE STOCK OPTION SCHEMES:

-During the year ended 31st March, 2017, the Company has allotted 4,43,476 fully paid-up equity share of 1/- each of the Company (Previous year 3,185) on exercise of options under ESOS 2006.
+During the year ended 31st March, 2018, the Company has allotted 1,33,438 fully paid-up equity share of Rs.1/- each of the Company (Previous year 4,43,476) on exercise of options under ESOS 2006.

-1/- each of the Company (Previous year 2,193) on exercise of options under ESOS 2013.
+During the year ended 31st March, 2018, the Company has allotted 15,75,374 fully paid-up equity share of Rs.1/- each of the Company (Previous year 9, 97,195) on exercise of options under ESOS 2013.
 The details of Stock Options and Restricted Stock Units granted under the above mentioned Schemes are available on your Companys website viz. www.hindalco.com.

-A certifi cate from the statutory auditor on the implementation of your Companys Employees Stock Option Schemes will be placed at the ensuing Annual General Meeting for inspection by the members.
+A certificate from the statutory auditor on the implementation of your Companys Employees Stock Option Schemes will be placed at the ensuing Annual General Meeting for inspection by the members.

-Your Directors reaffi rm their continued commitment to good corporate governance practices.
+Your Directors reaffirm their continued commitment to good corporate governance practices.
 Your Company fully adheres to the standards set out by the Securities and Exchange Board of India for Corporate Governance practices.

 ABRIDGED ANNUAL REPORT

-The Abridged Annual Report is being circulated to the members excluding the Annual Report on CSR Activities, Remuneration Philosophy/ Policy, Secretarial Audit Report, Extract of Annual Return, Dividend Policy Full Report on Corporate Governance and Shareholders Information.
-Members who desire to obtain the full version of the Annual Report may write to the Company Secretary at the registered offi ce.
+The Abridged Annual Report is being circulated to the members excluding the Annual Report on CSR Activities, Remuneration Philosophy/ Policy, Secretarial Audit Report, Extract of Annual Return, Dividend Policy, Full Report on Corporate Governance and Shareholders Information.
+Members who desire to obtain the full version of the Annual Report may write to the Company Secretary at the registered office.
 Full version of the Annual Report is also available on the Companys website www.hindalco.com.